-Adult Education Services: The UAS Learning Center provides a full range of Adult Education Services for all adults in Sitka.
+The UAS Learning Center provides a full range of Adult Basic Education services for all adult learners in Sitka.
 These services are offered at no charge through a contract with the Alaska Department of Labor and the Southeast Regional Resource Center.
 Adults may request diagnostic services as well as individual or small group instruction in reading, mathematics, English or GED preparation.
-Outreach classes are held each week at the Sitka Employment Center.
-Adults may also request assistance with job search, resume writing, and other aspects of employment.
+Outreach classes are held each week during the fall and spring semesters.
+Adults may also request assistance with job search preparation, resume writing, basic computer literacy, and other aspects of employment and professional skill development.